TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 ### Introduction

-Most content on the web is text based and so you will find yourself needing to work with html text elements quite a bit.
+Most content on the web is text-based, so you will find yourself needing to work with html text elements quite a bit.

-In this lesson we will learn about some of the most common text based elements you are likely to use the most.
+In this lesson, we will learn about the text-based elements you are likely to use the most.

 ### Learning Outcomes